hardwario/twr-lora-pulse-counter/README.md

 ## Introduction

 LoRa pulse counter to be used as a wireles counter.
 Device running from two AAA batteries.
-It reports measured data to Sigfox network every 60 minutes.
+It reports measured data to LoRaWAN network every 60 minutes.

 ## Hardware